Streampunk/beamengine/README.md

 }
 ```

 The second _data_ URL retrieves a payload of type `application/octet-stream` with content length `16383`.
+To create the packet, PUT the metadata and payload to the same URLs.

 The packet metadata contains no details as to the relative timing of the media element wrt other elements of the stream, the type of data payload or the encoding used.
 To be able to decode that packet, it is necessary to find out the details of the associated stream.
 This can be retrieved from a GET request to one of following URLs: